Honey bee: Queen-worker conflict

 When a fertile female worker produces drones, a conflict arises between her interests and those of the queen.
 The worker shares half her genes with the drone and one-quarter with her brothers, favouring her offspring over those of the queen.
 The queen shares half her genes with her sons and one-quarter with the sons of fertile female workers.
 This pits the worker against the queen and other workers, who try to maximize their reproductive fitness by rearing the offspring most related to them.
 This relationship leads to a phenomenon known as "worker policing".
 In these rare situations, other worker bees in the hive who are genetically more related to the queen's sons than those of the fertile workers will patrol the hive and remove worker-laid eggs.
 Another form of worker-based policing is aggression toward fertile females.
 Some studies have suggested a queen pheromone which may help workers distinguish worker- and queen-laid eggs, but others indicate egg viability as the key factor in eliciting the behavior.
 Worker policing is an example of forced altruism, where the benefits of worker reproduction are minimized and that of rearing the queen's offspring maximized.

 In very rare instances workers subvert the policing mechanisms of the hive, laying eggs which are removed at a lower rate by other workers; this is known as anarchic syndrome.
 Anarchic workers can activate their ovaries at a higher rate and contribute a greater proportion of males to the hive.
 Although an increase in the number of drones would decrease the overall productivity of the hive, the reproductive fitness of the drones' mother would increase.
-Anarchic syndrome is an example of selection working in opposite directions at the individual and group levels for the stability of the hive.
+The anarchic syndrome is an example of selection working in opposite directions at the individual and group levels for the stability of the hive.

-Under ordinary circumstances the death (or removal) of a queen increases reproduction in workers, and a significant proportion of workers will have active ovaries in the absence of a queen.
-The workers of the hive produce a last batch of drones before the hive eventually collapses.
+Under ordinary circumstances, the death (or removal) of a queen increases reproduction in workers, and a significant proportion of workers will have active ovaries in the absence of a queen.
+The workers of the hive produce the last batch of drones before the hive eventually collapses.
 Although during this period worker policing is usually absent, in certain groups of bees it continues.

 According to the strategy of kin selection, worker policing is not favored if a queen does not mate multiple times.
-Workers would be related by three-quarters of their genes, and the difference in relationship between sons of the queen and those of the other workers would decrease.
+Workers would be related by three-quarters of their genes, and the difference in relationship between the sons of the queen and those of the other workers would decrease.
 The benefit of policing is negated, and policing is less favored.
 Experiments confirming this hypothesis have shown a correlation between higher mating rates and increased rates of worker policing in many species of social hymenoptera.